PedroPovedaQ/startbootstrap-ngx-sb-admin-2/README.md

 # NGX Start Bootstrap - SB Admin 2

-This is an Angular implementation/clone of [Start Bootstrap's](http://startbootstrap.com/) - [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/)
+This is an Angular implementation of [Start Bootstrap's](http://startbootstrap.com/) - [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.